Keksuccino/docs_fancymenu/elements.md

     *   **Custom Data:** You can set the item's name, lore, count, enchantment glint, and even custom NBT data.
 You can learn more about using NBT with the [NBT Data Placeholder](https://docs.fancymenu.net/en/nbt-data-placeholder) documentation.
     *   **Tooltip Display:** Can be configured to show the item's standard tooltip on hover.

+## Block/Item JSON Model
+Renders a block or item JSON model from Minecraft resources or external sources.

+*   **Use Cases:**
+    *   Displaying a 3D resource-pack model in a menu.
+    *   Showing item/block previews with custom textures.
+    *   Building model-based decorative UI elements.
+*   **Key Features:**
+    *   **Model Source:** Can load model JSON from Minecraft resources or external sources.
+    *   **Texture Overrides:** Supports setting a custom texture.
+    *   **Rendering Controls:** Includes rotation and light controls.

 ## Image
 Displays a static image from a local file, a web URL, or a Minecraft resource location.